Logarithmic EW corrections at one-loop: Numerical results

 We now consider the process $pp \to e^+ e^- \mu^+ \mu^-$, i.e. off-shell $ZZ$ pair-production.
 In~\reffi{fig:ppllllint_massee} we show differential distributions in one of the reconstructed $Z$ bosons: the transverse momentum $p_{\textrm{T}, e^+e^-}$ and the invariant mass $m_{e^+e^-}$.
 In both distribution we observe very good agreement between the \NVI prediction and the \NLLpMR and \NLLMR predictions.
 In the case of the $p_{\textrm{T}, e^+e^-}$ all three predictions agree at the sub-percent level for $p_{\textrm{T}, e^+e^-} \geq 100\,$GeV, consistent with the observation in~\reffi{fig:zz} (left) for on-shell $ZZ$ production.
 Instead, for high $m_{e^+e^-}$ the \SSSC term introduces differences at the level of $5\%$ between \NLLpMR and \NLLMR, and here we also observe sizeable cancellations between the \LSC and \SSC corrections.
 For intermediate invariant masses above the $Z$ resonance, $100\, {\rm GeV} < m_{e^+e^-} < 150\,$GeV, the \NLLMR prediction agrees at the percent level with the \NVI prediction, while \NLLpMR yields about $5\%$ larger negative corrections.
 In both distributions the on-shell $ZZ$ \NLLpMR description with hard-decay after-burner including Breit-Wigner smearing yields relative correction factors in agreement with the off-shell \NLLpMR description, while the naive application of the LA approximation for only the external particles overestimates the EW corrections by $10-15\%$.

 In \reffi{fig:fig:ppllllint_mue} we look at the opposite-flavour di-lepton transverse momentum and invariant mass distributions.
-In the case of the transverse momentum distribution $p_{\textrm{T}, \mu^+ e^-}$ we observe up to $5\%$ differences between \NLLpMR and \NLLMR at high $p_{\textrm{T}, \mu^+ e^-}$.
-Here such a difference provides a reliable estimate of further sub-leading logarithmic corrections not captured by the LA given the agreement of the \NVI prediction with \NLLpMR.
-For this observable the on-shell description with subsequent decays overestimates the relative one-loop EW corrections by up to $20\%$, as does the naive application of the LA considering only the external particles.
-In the case of the opposite-flavour invariant mass distribution the on-shell modelling yields a one-loop EW correction consistent with the resonance-improved implementation yielding overall corrections of about $-15\%$ at $m_{\mu^+ e^-}\approx 700~$ GeV at \NLLpMR, which in turn agrees at the few percent level with the corresponding \NVI prediction.
+In the case of the transverse momentum distribution $p_{\textrm{T}, \mu^+ e^-}$ the on-shell description with subsequent decays overestimates the relative one-loop EW corrections by up to $20\%$, as does the naive application of the LA considering only the external particles, as a consequence of overlapping on- and off-shell configurations.
+However, these effects are correctly captured by our projector-based implementation of resonances providing a percent-level agreement of the \NLLpMR prediction with \NVI.
+Here, we observe up to $5\%$ differences between \NLLpMR and \NLLMR at high $p_{\textrm{T}, \mu^+ e^-}$ induced by \SSSC effects.
+In the case of the opposite-flavour invariant mass distribution the on-shell modelling yields a one-loop EW correction consistent with the resonance-improved implementation yielding overall corrections of about $-15\%$ at $m_{\mu^+ e^-}\approx 700~$GeV at \NLLpMR, which in turn agrees at the few percent level with the corresponding \NVI prediction.
 The \NLLMR prediction indicates a pathological behavior with positive overall EW corrections induces by very large \SSC effects, which are compensated by equally large \SSSC terms.
 Again, the naive implementation considering only external particles considerably overestimates the size of the one-loop EW corrections.